 As you look for software to help you with accounting for multiple entities, be sure the vendors on your list already provide their services to multiple entities.

 If the vendor doesn’t bring up the topic of upgrades, that might indicate it doesn’t know if it will be around long enough to publish one.
 The one you sign up with needs a track record to suggest it’ll be in business as long as you will.

 It must also work in all the geographies you intend to expand into.
 It’s great to do business with another American company, but global reach is a bigger selling point.

 The multi-entity accounting program you choose will ultimately depend on your company’s size, accounting needs, existing workflows and challenges.

 For example, you might choose Xero if you're a smaller business looking for an affordable, user-friendly accounting solution.
 But opt for NetSuite if you are a larger enterprise with complex business processes requiring a comprehensive ERP solution that can scale with your growth.

 Whichever you choose, you should consider how the pricing works and check the terms of your subscription.
 Is it a flat annual rate?
 Does the publisher charge per user, per location or maybe through some other variable?

 Making a wise choice of multi-entity accounting software can improve the accuracy of your financial data, reduce busywork, and provide greater support for top-level decision-makers.

 So what's our recommendation?
 This is a trick question, as we can't really answer it in good faith.
 As much as we know about payment processing, overall spend management, and accounting software, we don't know enough about your business.

 So, let's fix that.
-Whichever way you select your multi-entity accounting software, we'll be able to work with it.
-Book a Payhawk demo today, and we'll reach out to discuss your unique needs and how our solution (and accounting integrations) can help.
+Whichever way you select your multi-entity accounting software, we can work with it.
+Book a demo today, and we'll reach out to discuss your unique needs and how our solution (and accounting integrations) can help.